1980 Kangaroo tour of New Zealand

 The 1980 Kangaroo Tour of New Zealand was a mid-season tour of New Zealand by the Australia national rugby league team.
 The Australians played seven matches on tour, including a two test series against the New Zealand national rugby league team.
 The tour began on 1 June and finished on 17 June.

+The Test matches against the Kiwis were broadcast back to New South Wales and Queensland by 0–Ten with Ray Warren in commentary.
+Warren was joined in the first Test call by St George centre Graham Quinn while he was joined by Kerry Boustead for the second Test.
+Boustead missed the second Test due to a shoulder injury picked up in the first Test and was ironically replaced on the wing by Quinn.

 Leadership

-As he had been since 1978, Frank Stanton was the coach of the Australian team.
-Canterbury-Bankstwon hooker, Greek born George Peponis, was the tour captain.
+As he had been since 1978, Frank Stanton, in 1980 coaching at Redcliffe in the Brisbane Rugby League (BRL) competition, was the coach of the Australian team while Greek born Canterbury-Bankstwon hooker George Peponis was in his second year as Australian captain.
+Unfortunately due to persistent neck injuries, the second Test against New Zealand would not only be his last test as Australian captain but his last game of representative football.
+Peponis, a fully qualified Physician, ended his tenure as Australian Test captain with a 5–0 win–loss record.

 Touring squad

-The squad was made up mostly of those playing in the Sydney Premiership.
-Although not the only Queenslander in the squad, Chris Close was the sole player selected from Queensland after his Man of the Match performance in the experimental 1980 State of Origin game.
+The 18 man squad was made up mostly of those playing in the Sydney Premiership.
+Although not the only Queenslander in the squad (there was also Kerry Boustead, Rod Morris and Rod Reddy), Chris Close was the sole player selected from Queensland, prior to his Man of the Match performance in the experimental 1980 State of Origin game.
+In his first game against the NZ Māori, Close was sent-off.